‘National Anthem Girl’ – New Documentary Highlights Patriotic Accomplishment of NY Singer.

-Producers Jefferson Moore and Kelly Worthington producers talk about the project on WAVE3 here.
+Producers Jefferson Moore and Kelly Worthington on WAVE3 here.

 What started as a desire to honor America’s brave led to a remarkable cross-country journey that would change one woman’s life forever, as she sought to become the first person in history to perform The National Anthem in all 50 United States.

 That’s the basis for the new Amazon Prime documentary, ‘National Anthem Girl’, produced by Kelly’s Filmworks Studios, an independent film company known primarily for bringing inspirational narratives to the big screen.
 ‘Anthem Girl’ marks the studio’s first documentary project.

 Narrated by Janine Stange herself, the documentary follows the self-financed two-year journey that saw her going from a frustrated singer, living in L.A. with visions of stardom, to a dedicated one-woman show on a state-by-state mission to spread American pride and to display gratitude for the brave men and women the Anthem represents.